students walking to school

 Each academic year every pupil in the Prep School receives:

-- Two grade cards
+• Two grade cards

-- One full report
+• One full report

-- Two parents’ evenings
+• Two parents’ evenings

 The grade cards and report give detailed information about the development of each child’s progress and attainment over each term as well as their next steps with a particular focus on Reading, Writing and Maths.
-Target Tracker Grades, Progress for Reading, Writing and Mathematics and Year 1-6 Assessment Grades for all other subjects are explained below.

-Target Tracker Grade | Assessment Grade | Description of grade |
+Assessment Grade Description of Grade

-S+ | Mastering | Pupil is working at greater depth within age-related expectations.
-They can apply their secure knowledge consistently, confidently and fluently. |
+Mastering Pupil is consistently working in their Year group’s age-related expectations at greater depth.
+They can apply their secure knowledge consistently, confidently and fluently.

 Approach to Learning